pila81/Trident_Mods/Exhaust_HEPA_Filter_Small/README.md

 The filter can be slid in and out from the outside of the exhaust, no screws.
 The foam edge on these filters makes a good seal and a tight fit.

 **Modular design**
-As the filter holder is a seperate part this can be redesigned for other HEPA filters.
+As the filter holder is a separate part this can be redesigned for other HEPA filters.

 **Other advantages**
 The wiring for the fans can be internally routed through the exhaust grill, so no wires on the outside of your printer.